eigerco/polka-storage/docs/src/polka-fetch/index.md

 # Polka Fetch

-The polka-fetch is a cli tool, used to retrieve data stored in the Polka Storage network.
+The polka-fetch is a CLI tool, used to retrieve data stored in the Polka Storage network.
 It connects to the appropriate storage provider using the libp2p protocol and retrieves the requested data.

 ## Usage